3 things I’ve learnt about Digital PR in the last 3 years

 Leah Archibald, Senior PR & Content Executive

-Leah is our English Literature post-grad with a proactive attitude towards PR and Content.
+Leah is our Senior PR and Content Executive, with many years experience in delivering impactful campaigns for major brands.
 She's a talented wordsmith whose enthusiasm for keeping our social media exciting rubs off on the rest of our Herd.

 growing shopify giants